iTeos Therapeutics: Commitment to corporate responsibility

 During the Covid-19 pandemic, iTeos assisted institutions involved in managing the virus by delivering surgical and FFFP2 masks to local hospitals and donating and lending devices to laboratories involved in Covid PCR screening due to shortages.

 While iTeos’ core business is aimed at improving the lives of people with cancer, we also have a responsibility to protect our environment and understand that individual actions make a difference in both the U.S. and Belgium.
 We are mindful of our footprint and make conscious efforts to reduce, reuse, and recycle.

-The goal of this campaign is to plant trees which produce resources for daily life (fruit, coffee, cacao) / Support employment of local workers during tree planting / Support campaigns to protect and restore forests.
+The goal of this campaign is to plant trees which produce resources for daily life (fruit, coffee, cacao), support employment of local workers during tree planting, and support campaigns to protect and restore forests.

 We have a dedicated Information Security team and processes and policies to protect our most sensitive data and manage our data.

-Our objectives are to identify risks relevant to iTeos Therapeutics’ information and information system (including people, processes, facilities, and technologies), protect these information assets, detect & react to information security incident, and be prepared to recover from any major incident.
+Our objectives are to identify risks relevant to iTeos’ information and information system (including people, processes, facilities, and technologies), protect these information assets, detect and react to information security incident, and be prepared to recover from any major incident.